 • hands-off investor/automatic investor

-You might look at this list and feel as though you know where you fit in.
-Or, you can take a quick investor quiz to gain insights.
-Once you know what kind of investor you are, you can determine what kind of investing works best for you.
+Once you determine what kind of investor you are, you can determine what kind of investing works best for you.

 Passive Investor/Low-Maintenance Investor

-If you like the idea of investing but don’t want to be significantly involved in making investment decisions, then you may fall into this category.
+If you like the idea of investing but don’t want to be significantly involved in making investment decisions, then you may fall into the passive investor category.
 This could mean that you have a “buy-and-hold” philosophy where you buy securities and plan to hold on to them for a longer period of time, throughout fluctuations of the market.

-Or, it could mean that you’re open to more activity on your investment account, but you don’t want to spend much personal time studying the market and otherwise handling the details.
+Or, it could mean that you’re open to more activity on your investment account, but you don’t want to spend much personal time studying the market, rebalancing your portfolio, and otherwise handling all the details.
 If this sounds like you, then you may want to consider automated investing.
-Read on for more details!

-Think about the goals you have for your future and the role that investments can play in helping you achieve those goals..
-No one plan will work for every investor—everybody’s financial situation is different.
-But no matter what goals you’ve set, SoFi members get one-on-one access to financial planners to help you create a plan that’s uniquely yours.
+Think about the goals you have for your future and the role that investments can play in helping you achieve those goals.
+No one plan will work for every investor — everybody’s financial situation is different.
+But no matter what goals you’ve set, and what type of investor you are — active, passive, or automatic — you can create a plan that’s uniquely yours.